AirmanKolberg/newVideoDownloader.py/README.md

 couldn't afford to not limit requests for the few handful of people, probably millions at most, use their API on a daily basis.
 So, I've increased the amount of wait time between video searches from 10min to 15min in the file containing most of the functions.

+# Update 1Dec2020
+I've just been editing around the time delay between inquiries.
+5min seems reasonable to me, based on the number of daily requests this API limits.
+However, this would also heavily depend on the number of channels you had the program checking, but still.
+Just a minor update.